Use your skills and earn money with your work

 @Tanya, if we had something in our design such as straps, would want us to give you exact dimensions on the lengths of the straps?
 Just want to double check on that.

-Tanya Weaver 12 months ago
+Tanya Weaver about 13 years ago

 @Ron it's not vital to have the exact dimensions but a rough estimate would be good.

-Thaynan Pereira de Faria 12 months ago
+Thaynan Pereira de Faria about 13 years ago

 Funny!

-Tanya Weaver 12 months ago
+Tanya Weaver about 13 years ago

 @amin202 That's cool.
 I look forward to seeing it.

-girisha krishnappa 12 months ago
+girisha krishnappa about 13 years ago

 thanks Tanya for the inputs.
 Looking forward tobe part of the challenge.

-Adam Pohl 11 months ago
+Adam Pohl (POHL3D) about 13 years ago

 Yes, thanks Tanya your input is very helpful!

-Adam Pohl 11 months ago
+Adam Pohl (POHL3D) about 13 years ago

 Doing a little research, thought this could be useful: http://www.beekeepingstarterkit.com/equipment